mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

 ## sha256sums file

-YAML file located in the MMPACK folder in the binary package that list all installed files by a binary package along with their SHA256 hash values.
+YAML file located in the mmpack metadata folder in the binary package that list all installed files by a binary package along with their SHA256 hash values.
 As an exception, the sha256sums (although it is installed) shall not be listed in itself (its hash can be retrieved by the sumsha256sums field of info file)

 The file consists of a dictionary expressed in YAML where each installed file is a key whose associated value is the hash of the file.